-Let's now build an index on the shape spatial column in both tables.
+Let's now build a GiST index on the shape spatial column in both tables.

+'''

+CREATE INDEX ON workspace.usstates USING gist(shape);

+'''

+'''

-''' CREATE INDEX ON workspace.usstates USING gist(shape); CREATE INDEX ON workspace.usplaces USING gist(shape); '''
+CREATE INDEX ON workspace.usplaces USING gist(shape);

+'''

 We can now re-run the EXPLAIN query and review the results.
-An example is included below.
+An example is included below; your results may not exactly match.